bfgoldstein/torchfi/experiments/README.md

   where ILSVRC2012_img_val is the folder containing the Imagenet 2012 validation set.

-  The folder name also should be *val*.
-One way to keep the orignal name is creating a symbolik link:
+  The root folder should be named *val*.
+One way to handle it, and keeping the orignal folder name at the same time, is by creating a symbolik link:

   ```bash
     ln -s /full/path/to/ILSVRC2012_img_val/ /full/path/to/val/